Anjum9694/ESP8266-Relay-Scheduler-with-automatic-RTC-sync/README.md

-# Sync RTC clock with NTP
+# Relay Scheduler with RTC Clock Sync with the NTP Protocol on ESP8266
+#### by Anjum9694

 ## Libs